SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

    > You should increment the version number any time you bundle and package your app and make changes; this will signal any sites where your app has been deployed that an update is available

-1. Change the `supportedLocales` property with the following values:
+1. Add above `metadata` and after `developer` or if exists, change the `supportedLocales` property with the following values:

     ```json
     "supportedLocales": [